FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 ### Certificate Configuration

-For security reasons, the Java SDK uses SSL encryption to communicate with nodes.
-Currently, both non-state-secret SSL connections and state-secret SSL connections are supported.-sdk version 3.3.0 adds support for cipher machines.
-You can use the key in the cipher machine for transaction signature verification.。'[cryptoMaterial]' Configure the certificate information of the SSL connection, including the following configuration items:
+For security reasons, the Java SDK and the node use SSL encryption communication, currently supports both non-state secret SSL connection and state secret SSL connection, java-sdk version 3.3.0 adds support for cipher machine, transaction signature verification can use the key in the cipher machine。'[cryptoMaterial]' Configure the certificate information of the SSL connection, including the following configuration items:

 * `certPath`: The certificate storage path.
-The default value is the 'conf' directory.；
+The default value is the 'conf' directory；

 * `caCert`: The path of the CA certificate.
 This configuration item is commented by default.
 When this configuration item is commented, the default path of the CA certificate is' ${certPath}/ ca.crt '.
-The default CA certificate path is' $'when the SDK and the node are connected by using state-secret SSL.{certPath}/sm_ca.crt`；When this configuration item is turned on, the CA certificate is loaded from the path specified by the configuration；
+The default CA certificate path is' $'when the SDK and the node are connected by using state-secret SSL{certPath}/sm_ca.crt`；When this configuration item is turned on, the CA certificate is loaded from the path specified by the configuration；

 * `sslCert`: The path of the SDK certificate.
 This configuration item is annotated by default.
 When this configuration item is annotated, when a non-state-secret SSL connection is used between the SDK and the node, from '${certPath}/ sdk.crt 'Loads the SDK certificate.
 When the SDK and the node are connected to each other using the state-secret SSL connection, run the command from' ${certPath}/ sm _ sdk.crt 'Load SDK certificate；When this configuration option is enabled, the SDK certificate is loaded from the path specified by the configuration；